How to Clean a Couch: Daily, Weekly, and Monthly Cleaning Routines

 Using Vinegar

-Vinegar is one of the cleaning materials you shouldn’t miss when cleaning a couch without washing, as it removes dirt, grime, and grease stains from your velvet or suede couch.
+Vinegar is one of the cleaning materials you shouldn’t miss when you clean a couch without washing, as it removes dirt, grime, and grease stains from your velvet or suede couch.

 How to use it?
 It’s simple!
-You only need to follow these steps:
+You only need to follow these steps when you clean a couch using vinegar:

 However, at some point, you’ll realize that it’s much better done by professionals to clean even those hard-to-reach areas.